A TALE OF HONOURING

 The gaze of the Manobhadra fell on the body and caused the headless father to run amok in the worst state of suffering a soul can ever know.

 Shiva danced so long that he became Bhairav, his most terrifying form.
 The dance of destruction was near to consuming all of creation and there seemed to be no way back.

 The rotting body of Sati was flung around the mountains, parts of it falling on 108 places.
 These 108 places are the Shakti Peeths where there temples of the Goddess can now be found.

-Conventional Hindu religion recognises only 51 of these temples, but the Tantrics know of the lesser known ones which compromise 108 in all.
+Orthodox tradition recognises only 51 of these temples, but the Tantrics know of the lesser known ones which compromise 108 in all.
 They are places of power that relate to points of magnetism on the earth plane.
 One can experience profundities by simply being there.